Bunurong: Country

-The Boonwurrung people are predominantly saltwater people whose lands, waters, and cosmos encompassed some 3,000 mi2 of territory around Western Port Bay and the Mornington Peninsula.
-Its western boundary was set at Werribee.
+The Bunurong people are predominantly saltwater people whose lands, waters, and cosmos encompassed some 3,000 mi2 of territory around Western Port Bay and the Mornington Peninsula.
+(Note: 'The Wawoorong or Yarra tribe claimed the lands included within the basin of the River Yarra; all waters flowing into it were theirs, and the boundaries were the dividing ranges on the north, east, and south.
+The Boonoorong or Coast tribe claimed in the same way all the country lying to the south of the southern rim of the Yarra basin, eastwards from the Tarwin River to Port Phillip Bay, and southwards to the sea.
+In 1838 there were 205 members of the Wawoorong tribe, and 87 of the Boonoorong tribe.')Its western boundary was set at Werribee.
 To the southeast, it extended from Mordialloc through to Anderson Inlet, as far as Wilson's Promontory.
 Inland its borders reached the Dandenong Ranges, and ran eastwards as far as the vicinity of Warragul.